 I look at the clock.
 It is nearly seven-thirty.
 Jeez!
 A whole hour?!
 I took a whole hour to shower and change!
 How did that happen?
 I must be out of sync with time today, I joke to myself.
 Well, there goes the breakfast.
 I tie my hair up in a bun quickly, put my coat and boots on, grab a muesli bar from the kitchen drawer and leave my apartment.
 As I run to the bus stop, a strange feeling comes over me.
 It is as if I have forgotten something, though for the life of me I don’t know what.
 I reach the bus stop and wait for the bus to come.
 Damn!
 I just missed my bus.
 I didn’t even see it coming.
 It just whizzed by me like a ghost train.
 I am going to be late for work now.
 The next bus won’t be here for at least half-an-hour.

-What?
-I see another bus.
+A gasp escapes my mouth.
+It is a miracle.
+Another bus is approaching.
 Quickly I lift my hand up for it to stop.
 The bus stops and I get on it.
-I am super grateful for its early arrival and give the bus driver a quick rundown of how I missed an earlier one.
-He looks at me in a most peculiar way as if I am crazy or something, then tells me that I couldn’t have possibly missed an earlier bus, not unless I was referring to the one that came half-an-hour ago.
+I thank the heavens for its early arrival and give the bus driver a quick rundown of how I missed an earlier one.
+He looks at me as though I am crazy or something, then tells me that I couldn’t have possibly missed an earlier bus, not unless I was referring to the one that came half-an-hour ago.
 I am utterly miffed by his response, but I can’t see him being wrong.
 He must know what bus is running at what time.
 But then how do I go about explaining what I saw.
-Maybe I was hallucinating in the same way that I hallucinated I had a quick shower, when in fact I didn’t.
+Maybe I was hallucinating in the same way that I thought I had a quick shower, when in fact I didn’t.

 It is 8.45pm and I am dead tired.
 I had a long day at work.
 The pharmacy was so busy today.
 With the flu season upon us, everyone was after some kind of medication to either hold the flu at bay or simply beat it.
 I sigh heavily as I get ready for bed.
 What happened this morning with the ghost bus is still weighing on me.
 Did I really see it or did I imagine it?
 Surely, I must have imagined it.
 It is the only logical explanation.